sisl.Geometry

 • func_sort (callable or list-like of callable, optional) – pass a function returning a 1D array corresponding to all atoms in the geometry.
 The interface should simply be: func(geometry).
 Those values will be passed down to the internal sorting algorithm.
 To be compatible with atol the returned values from func_sort should be on the scale of coordinates (in Ang).

-• descend (bool, optional) – control ascending or descending sorting for all subsequent sorting methods.
+• ascend, descend (bool, optional) – control ascending or descending sorting for all subsequent sorting methods.
 Default ascend=True.

 • atol (float, optional) – absolute tolerance when sorting numerical arrays for subsequent sorting methods.
 When a selection of sorted coordinates are grouped via atol, we ensure such a group does not alter its indices.
 I.e. the group is always ascending indices.
 Note this may have unwanted side-effects if atol is very large compared to the difference between atomic coordinates.
 Default 1e-9.